lauriebelch/OrthoDocs/README.md

 ## Simple Usage

 OrthoFinder requires one FASTA format file for each species being analysed.
-Each file should contain the complete set of protein sequences encoded by gene present in that species genome,  with a single representative protein sequence for each gene.
+Each file should contain the complete set of protein sequences encoded by genes present in that species genome,  with a single representative protein sequence for each gene.

 OrthoFinder does not have the ability to distinguish proteins derived from transcript variants from proteins derived from separate genes.
 If your files have protein sequences derived from multiple transcript variants for each gene then we provide a script `primary_transcripts.py` to extract the longest variant per gene that should be run on your input files prior to running OrthoFinder;